-- managing the interfacing of the NAND flash in the flash memory storage product with the host device; - ensuring data reliability in NAND flash by detecting and correcting individual bit errors in the NAND flash caused by read/write disturbance and adjacent cell interference; - ensuring data integrity in a NAND flash by mapping bad blocks and preventing the bad blocks from being used for storing data; - maximizing the life of a NAND flash with wear-leveling algorithms which spread out the use of the memory array and equalize the use of all the memory cells; - enhancing the sequential and random read and write performance of NAND flash by utilizing twoplane architecture, interleaving, or other technologies; - preventing data loss during sudden, unexpected host device power failures with advanced power cycling solutions; - implementing security features to protect software code, personal data and multimedia digital rights; and - ensuring that removable flash memory storage products are compatible with the widest possible universe of host devices.
+- · managing the interfacing of the NAND flash in the flash memory storage product with the host device; - ensuring data reliability in NAND flash by detecting and correcting individual bit errors in the NAND flash caused by read/write disturbance and adjacent cell interference; - ensuring data integrity in NAND flash by mapping bad blocks and preventing bad blocks from being used for storing data;

+- maximizing the life of NAND flash with wear-leveling algorithms which spread out the use of the memory array and equalize the use of all the memory cells; - enhancing the sequential and random read and write performance of NAND flash by utilizing two-plane architecture, interleaving, or other technologies; - · preventing data loss during sudden, unexpected host device power failures with advanced power cycling solutions; - · implementing security features to protect software code, personal data and multimedia digital rights; and - ensuring that flash memory storage solutions are compatible with host devices.

-We believe that our controllers are compatible with the majority of NAND flash currently being produced by different flash memory manufacturers, including small and big block Single-Level Cell ("SLC") and Multi-Level Cell ("MLC") NAND flash.
+We believe that our controllers are designed to meet the specifications of the majority of NAND flash currently being produced by different flash memory manufacturers, including small and big block Single-Level Cell ("SLC") and Multi-Level Cell ("MLC") NAND flash.
 Most of our controllers support two-bits per cell MLC and three-bits per cell MLC NAND flash, which is also known as Triple-Level Cell ("TLC") NAND flash.
 Our controllers also support NAND flash designed and fabricated at all the primary process geometries, including the most advanced process geometries.

-Mobile Devices and Specialty RF ICs
+Mobile Device Specialty RF ICs